 When your heart beats too slowly, your body and brain may not get enough oxygen.
 Symptoms may be

 Some pacemakers can be used to stop a heart rate that is too fast (tachycardia) or that is irregular.

 Other types of pacemakers can be used in severe heart failure.
 These are called biventricular pacemakers.
 They help coordinate the beating of the heart chambers.

-Most biventricular pacemakers implanted today can also work as implantable cardioverter defibrillators (ICD), which restore a normal heartbeat by delivering a larger shock when a potentially deadly fast heart rhythm occurs.
+Most biventricular pacemakers implanted today can also work as implantable cardioverter defibrillators (ICD).
+ICD restore a normal heartbeat by delivering a larger shock when a potentially deadly fast heart rhythm occurs.